HichamBI/HichamBI.github.io/_posts/2016-12-27-testing-angular2-with-webpack-mocha-on-browser-and-node.markdown

 {% endhighlight %}

-Without this, Angular 2 directives will not work in our tests.
+Without this, Angular 2 directives will not work.

-After that, we require libraries that our test use.
+After that, we require some Angular2 libraries.

-Please note that now, zone.js, provide a patch for mocha **mocha-patch.js**, this patch will not work in our case, because he need a global window and mocha, mocha-webpack plugin will compile **mocha-node-test-shim.js** before instantiating mocha.
-But our test will work fine without it.
+Please note that now, zone.js, provide a patch for mocha **mocha-patch.js**, it will be using in the next part, now we have all we need to start testing.

-This patch will be very helpful with the browser tests.

-Now, we finished our configuration, let's test it.

 {% highlight javascript %}

 describe(`App Component Test`, () => {